Triczk/ash-aio-2/README.md

 - Everyone in the ASH Team!

 ## License
-View the LICENSE file in this repo, or you can view it in AshAIO.
+View the LICENSE file in this repo, or you can view it in Nicros.

-## Contributing
-Pretty simple actually, just:

-- Fork this repository to your account
-- Make changes to your fork (preferably inside a new branch on your fork)
-- Once you've made changes, submit a pull request
-- Explain what you've added in your pull request
-- Someone from ASH Team will review and possibly merge your pull request into the main repository or your pull request gets denied.

 ## Compiling
 - Get Visual Studio 2010 or SharpDevelop